 Why is this harmful?
 Saying something is always better than saying nothing.
 Silence can make a patient or caregiver feel like you don’t care about them, which is often furthest from the truth.

-What to say instead: “You are loved.”
+What to say instead: “I love you.”